yft22/sec-gate-oidc/idps/docs/phantauth-kickstart.md

 # phantauth Quick start IDP configuration

-phantauth is not a readl IDP, but more a tool for for openid-connect client test and certification.
+phantauth is not a readl IDP, but more a tool for openid-connect client test and certification.
 It almost does not require configuration and might be very convenient for your CI/QA testing environment.

-Note that Phantauth provide a quite complete set od REST api to automate your CI testing scenario.
+Note that Phantauth provides a quite complete set od REST api to automate your CI testing scenario.
 Check API documentation [here](https://www.phantauth.net/api/)

 ![home-documentation](../../docs/assets/phantauth/01-documentation-api.png)

 ## 1- request a developer account.

-Phantauth is fully opensource, and no registration is requirer.
-This does not prevent your from doing a small donation to cover operation cost [pricing](https://www.phantauth.net/doc/#pricing)
+Phantauth is fully opensource, and no registration is required.
+This does not prevent you from giving a small donation to cover operation costs [pricing](https://www.phantauth.net/doc/#pricing)

 ## 2- get your application client-id